 The harvest data in Table 1 are shown graphically in Figure 1 to illustrate the absolute and relative contributions to the total harvest made by each commercial kangaroo management zone in 2024.
 This shows the Broken Hill zone contributed the highest number of kangaroos, with 19% of the total harvest.
-It also shows there were low numbers of kangaroos harvested in Tibooburra and Bourke zones.
+It also shows there were low numbers of kangaroos harvested in the Tibooburra zone.